kelvinou01/university-subreddits/README.md

 This dashbaoard uses language algorithms to gauge the sentiment of posts, and aggregrates the daily upvote ratio of each university's subreddit.
 Feel free to use it to compare your university to any rival institutions you so desire.
 Suprisingly, NUS stacks up well compared to the rest of the world.

 Interestingly, this project also yields a world ranking of universities based on online student satisfaction — a happiness ranking.
+I'll leave it's interpretation as an exercise to the reader.

 # Architecture